mbaske/robot-ants/README.md

 * energy level
 * distance covered

 The agent's energy ranges from +1 (fully charged) to -1 (depleted).
 Being out of juice actually doesn't affect the robot's ability to move around.
 However, it only lays down its trail as long as that value is positive.
 Recent agent positions are stored as waypoints.
-Distance covered is represented as the summed distances between n consecutive waypoints divided by n-1 times the search radius - which always gives us a value between 0 and 1.
+Distance covered is represented as the cumulative distance between n consecutive waypoints divided by n-1 times the search radius - which always gives us a value between 0 and 1.

 A fixed penalty is assigned in case the agent times out or resets.
 Which usually happens when it struggles to climb over an obstacle, falls over or walks off the terrain.